 Gum Crayola Children’s Toothbrush

 Kids are head over heels in love with this toothbrush that seems to resemble an actual Crayola marker.
-You can get a set of 6 brushes for just $7.
 Parents also adore this toothbrush since it does a great job at brushing their kid’s teeth and the spaces between them.
 The suctioned bottom at the base of the brush allows for easy and clean storage when the brush is not in use.

 If your kid is not attracted towards his manual toothbrush then try out the electric version.
 Kid’s Sonicare is preferred by some parents which does a really good job but we find it just a bit over-stimulating for little kids.
 For kids of this age, we recommend the following: